Cloud robotics: Research

 ROS (Robot Operating System) provides an eco-system to support cloud robotics.
 ROS is a flexible and distributed framework for robot software development.
 It is a collection of tools, libraries, and conventions that aim to simplify the task of creating complex and robust robot behaviour across a wide variety of robotic platforms.
 A library for ROS that is a pure Java implementation, called rosjava, allows Android applications to be developed for robots.
 Since Android has a booming market and billion users, it would be significant in the field of Cloud Robotics.

 DAVinci Project is a proposed software framework that seeks to explore the possibilities of parallelizing some of the robotics algorithms as Map/Reduce tasks in Hadoop.
 The project aims to build a cloud computing environment capable of providing a compute cluster built with commodity hardware exposing a suite of robotic algorithms as a SaaS and share data co-operatively across the robotic ecosystem.
 This initiative is not available publicly.

 C2RO (C2RO Cloud Robotics) is a platform that processes real-time applications such as collision avoidance and object recognition in the cloud.
 Previously, high latency times prevented these applications from being processed in the cloud thus requiring on-system computational hardware (e.g. Graphics Processing Unit or GPU).
 C2RO published a peer-reviewed paper at IEEE PIMRC17 showing its platform could make autonomous navigation and other AI services available on robots- even those with limited computational hardware (e.g. a Raspberry Pi)- from the cloud.
 C2RO eventually claimed to be the first platform to demonstrate cloud-based SLAM (simultaneous localization and mapping) at RoboBusiness in September 2017.

-Noos is a cloud robotics service, providing centralised intelligence to robots that are connected to it.
-The service went live in December 2017.
-By using the Noos-API, developers could access services for computer vision, deep learning, and SLAM.
-Noos was developed and maintained by Ortelio Ltd.

 Rocos is a centralized cloud robotics platform that provides the developer tooling and infrastructure to build, test, deploy, operate and automate robot fleets at scale.
 Founded in October 2017, the platform went live in January 2019.